Heymow/Heymow-cogs/extractsongs/README.md

 ## Contact
 - Repo owner: Heymow (see repository for links and more details).
 ---
-## Thank you for using the ExtractSongs cog!
+## Thank you for using the Save Song cog!
 If you need help configuring it for your server, provide details of your setup and I'll help walk you through it.